• Home

 Eggplant: Calliope, Dusky, Ichiban, Little Fingers, Black Beauty, Classic, Ghostbuster, Neon.

-Lettuce: Great Lakes, Ithaca, Summertime, Tom Thumb (crisphead); Buttercrunch, Esmerelda, Four Seasons, Sangria, Winter Density (butterhead); Black Seeded Simpson, Green Ice, Ibis, Lollo Rossa, New Red Fire, Oak Leaf, Prizehead, Red Sails, Ruby, Salad Bowl, Slobolt (looseleaf); Cosmo Savoy, Green Towers, Little Gem, Parris Island (romaine).
+Lettuce: Great Lakes, Igloo, Ithaca, Summertime, Tom Thumb (crisphead); Buttercrunch, Esmerelda, Four Seasons, Sangria, Winter Density (butterhead); Black Seeded Simpson, Green Ice, Ibis, Lollo Rossa, New Red Fire, Oak Leaf, Prizehead, Red Sails, Ruby, Salad Bowl, Slobolt (looseleaf); Cosmo Savoy, Green Towers, Jericho, Little Gem, Parris Island (romaine).

 Melon: Ambrosia, Gold Star, Athena, Burpee Hybrid, Fastbreak, Halona, Hannah’s Choice, Harper Hybrid, Iroquois, Pulsar, Superstar, Early Dew, Passport, Charantais, Edonis, Galia, Eel River, Jenny Lind, Rocky Ford, Schoon’s Hard Shell.